realworldocaml/book/en/08-imperative-programming.md

 represent it.
 We _could_ define a separate iterator type for each kind of container, but this would be inconvenient, since iterators have similar behavior for many different kinds of containers.
-To define a _generic_ iterator, there are two reasonable choices: we can use first-class modules, or objects.
-The first-class modules chapter explores this concept, so let's look at an implementation using objects.
+To define a _generic_ iterator, there are several reasonable choices: we can use first-class modules, or we can use objects.
+The simpler approach is to use objects.

 You can skip forward to the Objects chapter for more informatation about objects, but we'll be using basic objects, which are just collections of